Menopause Mondays: Ellen’s Steps to Hormone Happiness: Find A Menopause Specialist

 3. Use my Menopause Doctor Directory for a list of doctors in your area who have been recommended by the sisterhood.
 No doctor can pay to be on this list.
 Only doctors recommended by my readers are included.
 So, if you find a great specialist who is not on the list, email me, and I’ll add them!

 4. You can also try the Websites of the organizations whose members specialize in menopausal medicine: The North American Menopause Society; The American Society of Reproductive Medicine; and The American Congress of Obstetricians and Gynecologists.
+Additionally, you might want to consider an Institute for Functional Medicine (IFM) certified practitioner.
+This means that they are experienced in functional medicine, which utilizes each patient’s environment, lifestyle and genetic information to address health issues including chronic disease.

 5. Call a local university to see if they have an OB/GYN department.
 They may be able to recommend a specialist.